RATING★ TBA

 Critical Assessment: Why You Should Watch

 Is Neon Killer truly worth your investment of time and attention?
 In an era of disposable content, this film makes a strong case for its existence.
-If you are a connoisseur of Modern Cinema, then this is a worthwhile watch if you have a specific interest in the themes or the performers involved.
+If you are a connoisseur of Horror, then this is a worthwhile watch if you have a specific interest in the themes or the performers involved.

 The film's ability to perfectly execute its genre requirements is why it has earned its 0/10 score.
 It speaks to a global audience while maintaining a distinct and unique voice, a balance that is notoriously difficult to achieve in the modern marketplace.